lauratasso/GraphColoringHybridPSO/Graph examples/readme.txt

-Choose one of these graphs to run the application
+Choose one of these graphs to run the application and put in the list of files in main.py

 These graphs arre based on the DIMACS benchmark.